yondonfu/opencollab-cli/README.md

 `opencollab delete-issue <id>`

 Deletes the issue for the Mango repository.
+Note that the issue id and its corresponding mapping to a Swarm hash are deleted from the smart contract, but the issue content remains in Swarm.

 ### Example: